elvinlimpin/c11-chatgpt/README.md

 ## Exercise 3

 Passing in code as a string is only a small fraction of what you can do with the ChatGPT API as a coding assistant.
 Ideally, we want to be able to pass in file contents.

+The purpose of Exercise 3 is to be able to extend our integration in order to take advantage of the ChatGPT API beyond what is possible with the ChatGPT UI.

 ### Passing in sample code using fs